Cooling

 After deciding on the BTU/kW rating you need, the next issue to sort out is what type of Portable Air Conditioner to choose.

-The type of Air Conditioner you choose may depend greatly on where you intend to exhaust it.
-Exhaust tube Air Conditioners remove the heat produced by the refrigeration circuit via exhaust tubes.
-Ideally the exhaust tube is Directed out of an adjacent window, however in some circumstances the heat can be removed via a suitable ceiling void or into other unused space.
-Each model and size of Exhaust Tube Air Conditioner is capable of different performance.
-For example with the following models available from All Seasons Hire the exhaust tube can be extended to a maximum of 1.8 meters from the air conditioning unit:
+The type of air conditioner you choose may depend greatly on where you intend to exhaust it.
+Exhaust tube air conditioners remove the heat produced by the refrigeration circuit via exhaust tubes.
+Ideally the exhaust tube is directed out of an adjacent window, however in some circumstances the heat can be removed via a suitable ceiling void or into other unused space.
+Each model and size of exhaust tube air conditioner is capable of different performance.

 Evaporative coolers